Greatest Literature banner

 Also, consider the possibility that modern literature—in the novel form especially—may actually be better than literature of the past.
 More sophisticated, more lively, more complex.

 It is certainly more diverse than literature from any century before the twentieth that you could name.
 Read Dashiell Hammett, James Joyce, Jorge Luis Borges, Douglas Adams, Erich Maria Remarque, Maxim Gorky, Ursula Le Guin—is there any sampling in any earlier period that can come close to this multiplicity in styles, themes, philosophies and psychological treatments?
-And this great diversity appears to be continuing into the twenty-first century, regardless of whatever publishing formats literature is adopting.
+And this great diversity appears to be continuing into the twenty-first century.
 We could be living in a golden age of writing right now.

-Whether or not we accept this, we can fully anticipate that many recent titles will be dropped from this list as we turn our attention to the growing new works of the twenty-first century (and then of the century after that, ad infinitum).
-Works from yet earlier centuries may also be reappraised upward over time.
+Whether or not we buy into this, we fully anticipate that many recent titles will be dropped from this list as we turn our attention to the growing number of new works of our current era.
+Works from earlier centuries may also be reappraised upward over time.
 It's happened before—for example, when the ancient Greeks and Romans were rediscovered during the Renaissance.

-But in general I would guess the older any given work is, the more likely its evaluation will remain stable.
+But in general we can guess the older any given work is, the more likely its evaluation will remain stable.
 I wouldn't be surprised if the list fifty years from now is ninety percent identical for works up to the eighteenth century but reduced by about a quarter for the nineteenth century and cut in half for the twentieth century.

 This list today is a current assessment of the greatest works of all time.
 There's no such thing as a once-and-for-all determination of the greatest works of all time.
 Until, of course, the end of time—after which who will care?.